-After tantalising your taste buds with an amuse bouche, savour thin slices of milk-fed veal with roasted hazelnuts, truffle oil and pecorino cheese, or a traditional Maltese fish soup loaded with mussels, clams, prawns and langoustine.
+After tantalising your taste buds with an amuse bouche, savour thin slices of milk-fed veal with roasted hazelnuts, truffle oil and Pecorino cheese, or a traditional Maltese fish soup loaded with mussels, clams, prawns and langoustine.
 The warm bread accompanied by homemade garlic butter and branded EVOO is irresistible.
 For mains, you must try chef Ramona’s signature fillet with caramelized onions, port wine and demerara sugar.
 If you’d rather go for fish, the “Shellfish Platter à la Palazzo Preca” is an enduring crowd-pleaser featuring oyster, prawns, mussels, razor clams, scallop, fried calamari, soft shell crab, octopus and clams.
 Conclude with one of the delectable homemade desserts — trifle, chocolate coconut mousse, baked cheesecake with pistachio crumble or crème brûlée — the recipes of which have been handed down within the family for generations.
+Bookings also available online.